 - Onion, tomato, garlic, and ginger: I used roughly diced onions, tomatoes, garlic, and ginger, for the base.
 You can also substitute diced tomatoes with canned diced, or crushed tomatoes.

-- Cream: I have used cashew cream.
+- Cream: I used cashew cream.
 It is prepared by soaking 10-12 cashews in hot water for 10 to 15 minutes and then blending to a smooth paste with ¼ cup of water.
 You can also use fresh cream.

 How to Make Mushroom Masala in Instant Pot